e-runyon/docs/content/javascript/concepts/errors/errors.md

 }
 ```

-When using parentheses, brackets, or quotations, the closing character must be accompanied the respective opening character.
+When using parentheses, brackets, or quotations, the closing character must be accompanied by the respective opening character.
 In our case, the extra closing parentheses after the `for` statement has no corresponding opening character.

 ```shell
 SyntaxError: Unexpected token ')'